frederic-perez/AmE-dictionary/data/dictionary.md

 __overtime__ _n_ :es: horas extras
 __overtly__ _adv_
 __overtone__ _n_ :two::hammer: (overtones) _Overtones of alien menace._
+__overtourism__ _n_ A situation in which too many tourists travel to a popular destination, causing the place to suffer negative environmental, economic, and sociocultural impacts: From packed viewpoints to water shortages, _Santorini is the most visible face of overtourism in the Greek islands._
 __overtures__ _n_
 __overturn__ _v_ (overturning) _It is part and parcel of overturning obstacles._
 __overweenimg__ _adj_ :two::hammer: _An overweening pride._